Education and Training

 The Medical Physics Residency is a CAMPEP-accredited, three-year program that emphasizes clinical excellence and academic career development in Radiation Oncology Physics.
 The Residency Program integrates two years of full-time clinical training and one year of research in medical physics.
 Medical physics residents at UT Southwestern gain uniquely diverse clinical training with access to state-of-the-art technology from nearly every major vendor in the profession and hands-on experience with a full complement of special procedures.

-Many of the faculty in our Department advise graduate students enrolled in UT Southwestern's Biomedical and Molecular Imaging Track.
+Many of the faculty in our Department advise graduate students enrolled in UT Southwestern's Medical Physics Track.
 Our faculty are interested in the following research topics: Cloud and GPU-based high performance computing in medical physics and imaging, automatic radiotherapy treatment planning, image-guided radiotherapy, 3D/4D and low-dose and dynamic cone beam computed tomography, Monte Carlo simulation, and tumor tracking and motion compensation in real time.

 In our Department, the Division of Molecular Radiation Biology (MRB) advises students from UT Southwestern's Cancer Biology Graduate Program.
 MRB faculty research interests include: Biomarkers of radiotherapeutic response, carcinogenic risk from charged particle exposures in space, charged particle radiotherapy, combined modality radiotherapy via radioprotecting and radiosensitizing compounds, and intrinsic radiosensitivity.